How to Create an Affordable, Effective Mobile Coupon Marketing Plan This Holiday Shopping Season

 Whatever type of mobile coupon you choose to use you need to try to ensure it gets into as many hands as possible:

-- Mention the coupon on your social media accounts as well as on your own website.
+- Promote the coupon on your social media accounts as well as on your own website.
+Facebook actually has a free to utilize ‘Offers’ post option that can be a very effective way to promote a coupon.

-- Contact ‘freebie’ and coupon sites and post your coupon there.
+- Contact ‘freebie’ and coupon sites and post details about your coupon there.

-- Actively ask that your coupons be shared.
+- Actively ask customers to share your coupons.
 You could even offer a little extra incentive for doing so.